teena7662/health-cares/README.md

 4. Push your changes to your forked repository: `git push origin feature/your-feature`.
 5. Open a pull request to the `main` branch of the original repository.

-## License
-This project is licensed under the MIT License.
-You can find the license information in the [LICENSE](./LICENSE) file.